 I have several of these phrases branded in my mind.

-Be the friend you want to have.
+Be the friend you want

 McKenna is a Kindergarten Small Group Leader.
 Three years ago she didn’t know Jesus.
 She was a teenager seeking more but struggling to find it.
 Through a series of unique events, she encountered Christ and it changed her life.

 Initially, she assisted a team of Small Group leaders.
 Helping to bring support where needed.
 McKenna’s shy, understated personality allowed

 I recently read the account of Moses and his encounter with God in Exodus 4.
 There are so many commentaries, writings and sermons about a single interaction between this man born a slave, raised as a prince and living as a shepherd in a foreign land.
 Let’s face it.
 Moses was a walking dichotomy.

 Though there are many things we can learn from this moment

 Let me be 100% honest.
 I love it when kids choose to follow Christ.
 Specifically, I love it when they make that public profession and signify that with baptism.
 To play some part, big or small- there's nothing better.
 However, I've learned a very valuable lesson over the years.
 I wish I knew what I know now when I was first getting started.
 Are you

 Kevin placed the box of crayons in the middle of the circle.
 He’d barely pulled his hand away before 8 smaller ones rushed in to grab their favorite.
 But Kevin deftly removed a purple crayon just for Chesney.
 Placing the purple crayon on her paper, Chesney looked up and smiled.